What Motivates Our Office

 Senator Deacon and his team are committed to finding solutions that challenge the status quo.
 Specifically, we are looking for ways in which Canada’s diverse and innovative communities can be empowered by building an inclusive culture of entrepreneurship.
 Among other issues, this demands that we:

-- incentivize individuals and organizations to invest in Canadian businesses, as they form the future of our economy;
+- incentivize individuals and organizations to invest in Canadian businesses, as they are the future of our economy;

-- create a culture that embraces competition to unlock Canadian innovation, productivity and prosperity;
+- create a culture that embraces competition to unlock Canadian innovation, productivity growth and consequently, greater prosperity;

-- ensure that government harnesses the capacity of Canadian innovators when developing and implementing public policy;
+- ensure that government harnesses the capacity of Canadian innovators to contribute to the development and implementation of public policy;

-- work together to steadily reduce our regulatory burden, but not its protections;
+- work to steadily reduce our regulatory burden, but not its protections, and ensure that regulatory reform is agile enough to adjust to changing business models and technologies;

 - strengthen relationships and bridge silos between entrepreneurial communities and government by utilizing the convening power of our office;